HomerJSimpson1/gacd/GACD Project Codebook.md

 ## 68 mean_freq_Body_GyroJerkMagnitude_st_dev  fBodyBodyGyroJerkMag-std()
 ```

 <br/><br/>
-<h3>VARIABLE DESCRIPTIONS:</h3>
+## VARIABLE DESCRIPTIONS:
-A more detailed description of each variable follows:
+A more detailed description of each variable follows.
+The variables are listed in the order in which they appear in the data set (see above table for that order).
 <br/><br/>

 ```
 ## [1] "subjectId"
 ```
 There are 30 subjects in this study overall.
 This ID uniquely identifies each subject.
 **Variable Type:** Discrete numerical variable
 **Variable Domain:** [1,30]